 Ms. Chen’s skills both on and off the podium have been recognized, as someone who has redefined the orchestra experience and as a music educator.
 Among her honors and awards are the 2012 Helen M. Thompson Award from the League of American Orchestras and First Prize Winner of the 2005 Malko Competition in Copenhagen, a 2007 Taki Concordia Fellowship, and multiple ASCAP awards for innovative programming.
 Ms. Chen served as Assistant Conductor of the Atlanta Symphony and Baltimore Symphony under the aegis of the League of American Orchestras, and with the Oregon symphony as well.
 In 2002, Ms. Chen was unanimously selected as Music Director of the Portland Youth Philharmonic in Oregon.

 Born in Taiwan, Mei-Ann Chen has lived in the United States since 1989.
-She was the first student in New England Conservatory’s history to receive master’s degrees, simultaneously, in both violin and conducting, later studying with Kenneth Kiesler at the University of Michigan, where she earned a Doctor of Musical Arts degree in conducting.
-Ms. Chen also participated in the National Conducting Institute in Washington, D.C. and at the American Academy of Conducting in Aspen.
+The first student in New England Conservatory’s history to receive master’s degrees simultaneously in both violin and conducting, Ms. Chen holds a Doctor of Musical Arts degree in conducting from the University of Michigan.